Who Are the Zapatistas? Unmasking Mexico’s Indigenous Guerrilla Army

 Zapatista insurgents moving through the jungle, by Jorge Núñez, 2014.
 Source: The Conversation.

-On January 1st, 1994, as NAFTA formally went into effect, the EZLN made its debut, capturing several towns in Chiapas, Mexico during the early hours of the morning.
+On January 1st, 1994, the EZLN made their public debut by capturing several towns in Chiapas, Mexico during the early hours of the morning.
 Tourists on the way to visit Mayan ruins such as Chichen Itza awoke to masked and armed Maya men and women marching through the central streets of San Cristóbal de las Casas.
 By dawn, city hall had been taken over, land records destroyed, and prisoners freed.
 The rebels soon realized that the state was prepared to retaliate and left San Cristóbal shortly after.

 The EZLN was initially successful in occupying several towns.
 However, by the end of the first week of the uprising, as Mexican state forces rallied and launched a counteroffensive, the rebels were driven out.
 Skirmishes continued in the Lacandon Jungle for a few more days until the two sides called a ceasefire on January 12, 1994.
 The conflict resulted in the deaths of approximately 145 people, mostly rebels.
 After the brief war, both the Zapatistas and the Mexican government largely opted to pursue peaceful means of resolving the conflict, though some government voices still called for a military solution.